xansec/hackathon-resources/gh-actions.md

     no changes added to commit (use "git add" and/or "git commit -a")
     ```

-3. Let's create a new branch to hold our changes, add fuzzme.c and CMakeLists.txt to the staged files, commit our changes, and finally push them up to the new branch on our repo.
+3. Let's create a new branch to hold our changes by doing

+    ```
+    git commit -b mayhem
+    ```
+5. And then add `fuzzme.c` and `CMakeLists.txt` to the staged files that will be commited with

+    ```
+    git add fuzzme.c CMakeLists.txt
+    ```
+6. And finally let's commit and push our changes to the new branch.
 (You may need to give Github a username and personal access token.
-This is where you can use the token you created from the Docker+Mayhem exercise!)
+This is where you can use the token you created from [the Docker+Mayhem exercise](https://github.com/mayhemheroes/hackathon-resources/blob/main/docker-intro.md)!)

     ```
-    git checkout -b mayhem
-    git add fuzzme.c CMakeLists.txt
     git commit -m 'convert to libFuzzer target' git push --set-upstream origin mayhem
     ```